What is Medical Improv?

 Katie Watson, JD is an Assistant Professor of Medical Education and Bioethics & Medical Humanities at Feinberg School of Medicine, Northwestern University, where she is an award-winning teacher of bioethics, health law and medical humanities, and a member of the hospital ethics committee.
 Professor Watson has been studying and performing improv since 1997, and she joined the faculty of Chicago’s Second City Training Center in 2008.
 In 2002 she integrated her expertise in medicine and improv to create a 10-hour improv course for Feinberg medical students, which she's been teaching as a selective ever since.
 In 2011 she originated the term "medical improv" in her Academic Medicine article about her work, and in 2013, she taught the nation’s first Medical Improv Train-the-Trainer Workshop.
 She has presented lectures and workshops on medical improv at venues including the Association of American Medical Colleges (AAMC), Alberta (Canada) Health System Ethics Immersion, University of California Irvine School of Nursing & Department of Theater, Brown University, Walter Reed National Military Medical Center’s Neonatology Fellowship Program, the Society of Teachers of Family Medicine (STFM), the 6th International Conference for Diagnostic Error in Medicine, Indiana University School of Nursing, IU-PUI Plater Institute on the Future of Learning, American Association for the Advancement of Science (AAAS), University of Chicago Pritzker School of Medicine, and the NMH Ethics Committee Retreat.

-Belinda Fu, MD is a Clinical Assistant Professor in the Department of Family Medicine at the University of Washington, Faculty in the Swedish Family Medicine Residency Program – First Hill in Seattle, Washington, and founder of the Mayutica Institute, an education and research organization.
+Belinda Fu, MD, is a Clinical Assistant Professor in the Department of Family Medicine at the University of Washington, Residency Faculty at Swedish Family Medicine–First Hill, and founder of The Mayutica Institute, an educational training company.
 She received her BA at Stanford University, her MD from the University of California, San Francisco, and completed her residency and faculty development fellowship at the University of Washington.
-Dr. Fu is a professional actor, and a Theatresports™ ensemble member and improv instructor at Seattle’s Unexpected Productions.
-She co-organized the first and second Annual International Medical Improv Train-the-Trainer Workshops, and created ImprovDoc.org, an educational resource about improvisation in medicine.
+Dr. Fu performs improv as an active ensemble member of Seattle Theatresports™, A Tribe Called Yes, and The Lost Folio.
+She speaks and teaches about medical improv, physician wellness, and communication skills at regional and national events, and was an opening plenary speaker at the inaugural 2018 American Academy of Family Physicians (AAFP) Physician Health and Well-being Conference.
+She has presented keynotes and workshops at events for the Association of American Medical Colleges (AAMC), American Academy of Pediatrics (AAP), National Society of Genetic Counselors (NSGC), Association of Surgical Educators (ASE), Society of Teachers in Family Medicine (STFM), Generalists in Medical Education, Cleveland Clinic, University of British Columbia, Providence Center for Health Care Ethics, and the California, Washington, and Uniformed Services Academies of Family Physicians (CAFP, WAFP, USAFP).
+Dr. Fu co-organized the first and second Annual International Medical Improv Train-the-Trainer Workshops, and created ImprovDoc.org, an educational resource about improvisation in medicine.